arontier/ad3-descs/apps/admet_pro/docs/en/README.md

 # Description

 Calculate ADMET a molecule.

+---
+# Inputs
+### Query compounds
+ - Drawing : If you draw the compound in 2D and hit Import drawings, it will be entered as smiles.
+ - Smiles : Add Smiles and name.

+---
+# Outputs
+## Web page
+### Summary
 |ADMET|Name|Description|Unit|Range or recommended values|
 |:-:|:-:|:-:|:-:|:-:|
 | Toxicity | MCF | Medicinal Chemistry Filter |Count|Less is better|